watson-developer-cloud/community/conversation/README.md

 In more advanced cases, however, this is not sufficient.
 To provide  an answer, one needs to collect one or more parameters

             User: "What is your delivery time?"
-            Bot: "here do you want to deliver it to?
+            Bot: "Where do you want to deliver it to?
 We deliver to Manhattan, Bronx and Brooklyn."
             User: "Bronx"
             Bot: "Delivery time to Bronx is 30 minutes"